Compliance

 No. New York State does not issue a statewide general contractor license for most construction work.
 Licensing is handled at the city or county level.
 The only contractors licensed at the state level are asbestos handling contractors and crane operators, both through the New York State Department of Labor.

 Home improvement contractors must be licensed in New York City, Nassau County, Suffolk County, Westchester County, Putnam County, Rockland County, and the City of Buffalo.
-Outside these jurisdictions, there is no local home improvement license requirement, though local permit rules may still apply.
+Outside these jurisdictions, most areas do not require a county-level home improvement license, though local permit and registration rules may still apply.

 No. Each jurisdiction runs its own licensing program.
 A home improvement contractor license issued by Nassau County does not authorize work in Suffolk County, Westchester County, or New York City.
 If you work across multiple jurisdictions, you need a separate license for each one that requires it.